delboy1978uk/session/README.md

 # session
-A secure session manager for PHP
+A secure-ish session manager for PHP
 ## Installation
 Use composer:
 ```